algernon/keyboardio-worklog/worklog.md

 # 2018-12-05

+## Chrysalis

+Continued redoing the key selector UI on the layout editor page.
+It's starting to look usable, but it's just UI at the moment, without any functionality backing it at this time.

+## Kaleidoscope

 * Opened [Model01-Firmware#70][model01-firmware/70], which - along with the CDC delays - appears to fix our Chrysalis vs OSX issues.
 * Opened [Model01-Firmware#71][model01-firmware/71].
 * Opened [Kaleidoscope#489][kaleidoscope/489], on the OSX vs Chrysalis topic still.